 Aim 2: Single-cell Analysis of Asthma Sputum

 We will utilize single-cell measurements of protein and mRNA abundances using (1) CyTOF and (2) RNA-sequencing technologies: (1) CyTOF enables the measurement of signaling and surface marker molecules from which we will employ an unsupervised community detection method to deeply characterize rare and novel populations of cells produced in the airways of asthmatic patients and further we will develop a method to match such results across samples such that the populations are validated through repeated detection across.
-Building on our previously developed information theoretic techniques DREMI and DREVI, we will also characterize signaling relationships between proteins and cytokine responses in subpopulations of sputum cells and give that as input to the integrated logic model of Aim 3.
-(2) Single-cell RNA sequencing is a newer technology that theoretically capable of giving measurements of the entire complement of expressed genes within a cell.
-However, current single cell technologies suffer from a high degree of technical noise due to mRNA loss during sampling, cell-to-cell variations in sequencing efficiency and amplification biases.
-We propose to develop a pipeline that quantifies technical variability for each gene and converts from raw reads to gene counts in a biologically meaningful manner.
+Building on our previously developed information theoretic techniques, DREMI and DREVI, we will also characterize signaling relationships between proteins and cytokine responses in subpopulations of sputum cells and give that as the input to the integrated logic model of Aim 3.
+(2) Single-cell RNA sequencing is a newer technology that is theoretically capable of giving measurements of the entire complement of expressed genes within a cell.
+However, current single cell technologies suffer from a high degree of technical noise due to mRNA loss during sampling, cell-to-cell variations in sequencing efficiency, and amplification biases.
+We propose to develop a pipeline that quantifies technical variability for each gene and converts raw reads to gene counts in a biologically meaningful manner.
 This processing pipeline will be handed to the profiling Core in order to process data from Projects 1 and 2.
-After processing, we will employ our previously developed dimensionality reduction methods to reduce the data into a few robust dimensions, and cluster the result into metagenes corresponding to pathways.
+After processing, we will employ our previously developed dimensionality reduction methods to reduce the data into a few robust dimensions, and cluster the results into metagenes corresponding to pathways.
 These metagenes will subsequently be analyzed by DREMI and DREVI in order to characterize novel pathways and their interactions in the variety of cell populations present in the sputum.

 [[create SCP, SCG, SSC clusters]

-Aim 3: Integrative clustering & interfacing w other projects [[DS]]
+Aim 3: Integrative clustering & interfacing with other projects [[DS]]

 We will use the single-cell RNA-seq to identify cell-type signatures of sputum from patients with varying asthma severity.
 This will allow for more precise cell-sorting to identify patterns of cell enrichment or depletion that are associated with clinical data.
 Moreover, these cell-type signatures that can be used to deconvolve the bulk-cell RNA-seq data to its component cell transcripts, increasing the effective dynamic range of the cell-specific transcriptional data and facilitating integration with the abundance of bulk-RNA-seq datasets.
-These data will be used to refine clusters and networks from Aim 1 and combined with the clinical data to identify the precise, cell-specific transcriptional program associated with clinical measurements and TEA clusters.
+This data will be used to refine clusters and networks from Aim 1 and will be combined with the clinical data to identify the precise, cell-specific transcriptional program associated with clinical measurements and TEA clusters.
 In addition, these data will be integrated with existing datasets (e.g. GTEx for tissue-specific context and ENCODE for transcription factor data) to build regulatory networks that will model the signaling activities of the cells in the sputum.
-The regulatory networks will be refined by the CyTOF signaling networks from Aim 2 and a regulatory logic gate model created.
-This model will give unparalleled definition of cellular responses and pathway dysfunctions that are associated with patient phenotypes and identify optimal targets for manipulating cellular and patient responses.
+The regulatory networks will be refined by the CyTOF signaling networks from Aim 2 and a regulatory logic gate model will be created.
+This model will provide an unparalleled definition of cellular responses and pathway dysfunctions that are associated with patient phenotypes and identify optimal targets for manipulating cellular and patient responses.

-[[MG: mention the integrative clusters in aim 3, make a table 3, wehre we list all the clusters & we say we’ll put tehm on the a website]]
+[[MG: mention the integrative clusters in aim 3, make a table 3, where we list all the clusters & we say we’ll put them on the a website]]

 2. Significance [[KKY fix of signif & background .75 to 1pg]]